Want to know the average rates charged for translations in the UK?

 - Free Quote!

-So, how much it costs to translate a document?
+So, how much does it cost to translate a document in the UK?

 In most cases, document translation costs are calculated on a price-per-word basis established according to industry-standard rates for translation (practised by most translators and translation companies or agencies).

-However, each translation company and translator is free to establish their own prices, which is why you’ll notice a difference in costs from one provider to another.
+However, each translation company and translator is free to establish their own prices, which is why you’ll notice a difference in translation rates from one provider to another.

 You’ll also see things like: